 Let’s start things off my monitoring their tread closely, before moving to their performance on and off road.

-The Yokohama Geolandar’s innovative compound is molded into the aggressive symmetric pattern that features “Five Pitch Block Variation” along with a higher void ratio.
+The Yokohama Geolandar offers an innovative compound which is molded into the aggressive symmetric pattern that features “Five Pitch Block Variation” along with a higher void ratio.

 The staggered block design of the tire along with the deep siped shoulders bite the ground efficiently and clear away its path.

-Speaking of construction, the tire is very durable with a 3 ply construction where these plys are high up the sidewall.
+Speaking of construction, the tire is very durable with a 3 ply construction where these plies offer high turn up towards sidewalls.
 So you get more layers on the sidewall (in most of its area).

 This thick sidewall protector shoulder protects the tire against impacts and punctures.